money-on-chain/stable-protocol-core-v2/docs/README.md

 8. Bobs mintTP is processed by MocCore, it emits *TPMinted* event with the operation results.
 And the 10 TP are minted to him.
 9. MocQueue emits an *OperationExecuted* event with the *OperationId*.
 10. Alter loop ends, the sum of all execution fees is transferred to the executor provided account.

+#### Moc Vendors

+Another way that users can interact with the protocol is through *Vendors*, each operation type has a duplicate methods that accepts a vendor address, indicating he is operating the protocol though him.
+Vendors, can pre-defined a markup that will be applied on top of the platform fee using *MocVendors* contract.
+This way, integrators have a way to earn a profit while boosting and enhancing dapp user experience; and users can freely choose to use either use the protocol directly or pay an this extra markup for the services the different Vendors provide.

 ### Process actions